Scaling study of diffusion in dynamic crowded spaces: Results in

-\paragraph*{Results in $d=1$.} The one-dimensional case has considerable theoretical interest.
-Now points become localized as soon as a single obstacle appears, so $\nhatc = 0$ and there is no subcritical regime.
+The one-dimensional case has considerable theoretical interest.
+Now tracers become localized at $\nhatc=0$, so there is no subcritical regime.
 For our non-frozen model, particles are not localized because they can follow the obstacles as they move, or let an obstacle pass over them.
-We see, therefore, that $\psi=0$ trivially, because the particles can only diffuse when obstacles clear the way, so \Deff\ is enslaved to \Dobs.
+We see, therefore, that $\psi=0$ trivially.